MAX-P0W3R/MAX-P0W3R/README.md

 - Home security system built with a raspberry pi and web based camera/controls inside a remote control truck

+- Building and creating cryptocurrency on blockchain (web3)

 - Snow/weather report with RGB matrix board and raspberry pi (COMING SOON!)

 - Making a LED powered METAR map